loomnugget/obsidian/hacking strategy.md

 schtasks.exe /query /V /FO CSV | convertfrom-csv | where{$_.'Run as user' -match 'roy'} | select taskname
 ```
 - check powershell history for secrets
-- check for presence of keepass and .kdbx files
+- check for presence of .kdbx files
 - identify if there are any internal web services - always check default admin creds
 - note there may be AV protection blocking our scripts